Ayush1M/Responsive-website-using-grid/README.md

 The project is used to make a website using grid.

 ### Goal of the Project
-* The Goal of this project is to apply grid properties like grid-row/grid-column, grid-gap, grid-areas, minmax, repeat and many more.
+* The Goal of this project is to apply grid properties like grid-row/grid-column, grid-gap, grid-areas, minmax, repeat.

 ## Screenshot